Updated on 2025-07-29 GMT+08:00

 UCS CIAOperations

-Kubernetes resource permissions in a cluster are granted according to Kubernetes RBAC.
-The administrator can grant users refined permissions on specific Kubernetes resource objects in the cluster.
-These resources are cluster-level and namespace-level.
+Kubernetes resource permissions in a cluster are based on Kubernetes RBAC.
+The administrator can grant users refined permissions on specific Kubernetes resource objects in a cluster.
+These are cluster- and namespace-level resources.
 Refined operation permissions include get, list, watch, create, update, patch, and delete.
-The permissions take effect on the namespaces of a fleet or on clusters that are not added to the fleet.
-The operation permissions are described as follows:
+The permissions take effect on the namespaces of a fleet or a cluster that is not added to any fleet.
+The operation permissions details are as follows:

 • get retrieves a specific resource object by name.